PrinceNC/Spotify-Duplicate-Tracks/README.md

 # Spotify Duplicate Tracks
 Find duplicate tracks in Spotify playlists.

 Spotify Duplicate Track is used to find duplicate tracks in a Spotify playlist.
-The Spotify web client doesn't prompt users to `Skip duplicate` or `Add duplicate` when adding duplicate track to a playlist like the desktop and mobile clients.
+The Spotify web client doesn't prompt users to `Skip duplicate` or `Add duplicate` when adding a duplicate track to a playlist, the desktop and mobile clients do.
 This can lead users to unknowingly add multiple copies of the same track to a playlist.
 This script can help users find these tracks.

   - Only user library read permission is granted, so no changes will be made to your account.
   - Shows only playlists you own.